Liverpool fills injury-hit defense with deadline day deals - WHIZ News

 Henderson played alongside youngster Nathaniel Phillips on Sunday in the 3-1 win at West Ham, for the 12th different center-back partnership in 21 Premier League games this season.

-Liverpool was set to release a player on deadline day with Southampton trying to secure Japan forward Takumi Minamino on loan.
+Liverpool released a player on deadline day, with Southampton securing Japan forward Takumi Minamino on loan.

 In a turbulent title defence, Liverpool is third in the league, four points behind first-placed Manchester City, after playing one more game.